SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony Signal Processing Unit.md

 - **Traps**: This page displays the **Traps Destination** table.
 - **Alarms**: This page displays the **Error Status** table.
 This table is both polled and updated based on traps.
 The table is cleared when a "Coldstart" trap is received.
 - **DVE**: This page displays the **DVE** tables and the setting to automatically delete DVEs.
 - **NMI**: On this page, the **NMI** table allows you to check which interface element is connected to which card.
-The **Resubscribe** button can be used to reset all the created subscriptions.In this range, the only supported IP IV interface is the **Sony NMI** device.
+The **Resubscribe** button can be used to reset all the created subscriptions.
+  In this range, the only supported IP IV interface is the **Sony NMI** device.

 ### Range 1.0.1.x